Bella Hadid Shows Off Perky Assets In Lacy, Black Bra

 Runway superstar and social media maven Bella Hadid packed a serious amount of sizzle into a very short span of time with her latest Instagram update.
 The video post, which appeared on her perpetually trending timeline on Friday afternoon, showed the 24-year-old owning the frame in a hooded, black sweater jacket that was unzipped to reveal her famously perky assets in a lacy bra.

-Hadid further enthralled her nearly 36 million followers on the platform by offering an inviting wink as the camera slowly panned over face and upper body in the reel.
+Hadid further enthralled her nearly 36 million followers on the platform by offering an inviting wink as the camera slowly panned over her face and upper body in the reel.

-The 2016 Models.com Model of the Year captioned her video share by making reference to having reminded someone of their dreams.
+The 2016 Models.com Model of the Year captioned the video by making reference to someone reminding her of her dreams.
 In the meantime, she appeared to have done exactly that for her adoring masses, who took to the comments section in multitudes to publicly express their affinity for the provocative presentation.

 “Strong and beautiful,” appraised one particularly smitten commenter.
 “The new woman of today and the future.”